-Using NMR spectroscopy, the scientists were able to identify the fluorine in-situ and thereby put an end to the long discussions about the cause for the odor of stinking fluorspar.
+Using 19F-NMR spectroscopy, they were able to identify the fluorine "in-situ," i.e. non-destructively in its natural environment, and thereby put an end to the long discussions about the cause for the odor of "stinking fluorspar."

-"It is not surprising that chemists doubted the existence of elemental fluorine in fetid fluorite,” the researchers said.
-“The fact that elemental fluorine and calcium, which would normally react with each other at once, are found here side by side is indeed hard to believe."
+"It is not surprising that chemists doubted the existence of elemental fluorine in fetid fluorite," explain the researchers.
+"The fact that elemental fluorine and calcium, which would normally react with each other at once, are found here side by side is indeed hard to believe."